raulsolera/pokedex/README.md

 Create a pokemon classifier from scratch using keras on top of tensorflow.
 Steps:

+### 1. Get training images:

-1. Download a good bunch of pokemon images using Bing search API.
+   Download a good bunch of pokemon images using Bing search API.
 It requires an account of Microsoft Cognitive Services.

    Run `image_search_downloader.py` python script to download images with the following parameters: